mochang2/info-sec/info-sec-project/01-common-setup/README.md

 </br>
 Type any texts in html files that can show this page is a login page.
 </br>
-Move to views.py
+Move to views.py and add these codes:
-Add these codes:

     from django.shortcuts import render, redirect